udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 #### Exit criteria

--   Policy applied as described.
+-   Policy applied as described

 ### Task 2: Restrict the creation of ExpressRoute circuits